lienkolabs/synergy/README.md

-From time to time groups of worried and bothered individuals take establish for themselves new media for the coordination of action and sharing ideas on a commitment to face the status quo.
+From time to time groups of worried and bothered individuals take action for themselves to establish new media for the coordination of action and sharing ideas on a commitment to face the status quo.

 Examples abound, of greater or lesser consequence.
-For example, the so called Republic of Letters gave birth, through the culmination of scientific socieities and their periodicals, to the scientific revolution.
+For example, the so called Republic of Letters gave birth, through the culmination of scientific societies and their periodicals, to the scientific revolution.
 ARPANET gave birth, through the internet task force and the RFC publication, to the open standards internet.
-Or, more recently, riot grrrl gave birth, through their zine, to the third wave of feminism.
-All these share a common theme: experimentalism rather than dogma, reputation rather than authority, autonomy rather than control.
+More recently, riot grrrl gave birth, through their zine, to the third wave of feminism.
+All of these share a common theme: experimentalism rather than dogma, reputation rather than authority, autonomy rather than control.

 We believe that time has come for the worried and bothered of our era to stand against technology plataforms.
 And we are proposing a new media, the Synergy Social Protocol, in order to facilitate coordination of action and sharing of ideas.

-For we strongly believe that any social media worthy of its name must be invented in itself, and must be invented socially.
-We cannot continue to accept that the terms of our digital experince to be dictate by a tiny group of individuals with their peculiar cultural biases, worldview and motivations.
+We strongly believe that any social media worthy of its name must be invented in itself, and must be invented socially.
+We cannot continue to accept that the terms of our digital experince are to be dictate by a tiny group of individuals with their peculiar cultural biases, worldview and motivations.
 We all must build a new, personal, internet!